MathieuLeocmach/pyboo/README.md

  - the k nearest neighbours of a particle,
  - Delaunay triangulation.

 Other libraries have very efficient implementations of theses methods.
-See for example `scipy.KDTree` for fast spatial query or `scipy.spatial.Delaunay`.
+See for example `scipy.spatial.KDTree` for fast spatial query or `scipy.spatial.Delaunay`.

 ## Spherical harmonics